freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/post-data-with-the-javascript-xmlhttprequest-method.md

 The `setRequestHeader` method sets the value of an HTTP request header, which contains information about the sender and the request.
 It must be called after the `open` method, but before the `send` method.
 The two parameters are the name of the header and the value to set as the body of that header.

 Next, the `onreadystatechange` event listener handles a change in the state of the request.
 A `readyState` of `4` means the operation is complete, and a `status` of `201` means it was a successful request.
-Therefore, the document's HTML can be updated now.
+Therefore, the document's HTML can be updated.

 Finally, the `send` method sends the request with the `body` value.
-The `body` consists of a `userName` and a `suffix` key, where the value of the `userName` key was provided by the user via the `input` field.
+The `body` consists of a `userName` and a `suffix` key.

 # --instructions--